Discover what's on around the region

 Creating Connections

-Creating connections free event for residents of the District Council of Lower Eyre Peninsula aged over 55.
-Bookings essential call council: 08 86760400.
-Gather at Swan Sanctuary Cafe and Chocolate Shop Tuesday June 14.
-9am bus from Cummins or 10am meet in Coomunga.
+Tuesday, June 14, Creating connections free event for residents of the District Council of Lower Eyre Peninsula aged over 55.
+Bookings essential call council 8676 0400.
+Gather at Swan Sanctuary Cafe and Chocolate Shop 9am bus from Cummins or 10am meet in Coomunga.

 LEARN TO SEW